Coronavirus / Police powers / What powers do the police have under the Coronavirus Act 2020?

 The Government says the purpose of the Coronavirus Act 2020 is to make sure public services and bodies involved in the coronavirus response – such as schools, hospitals and the police – have the tools and powers they need.

 The Act will remain in force for two years unless the Government decides to remove it sooner.
 It must also be reviewed and voted on by Parliament every six months.
+The Government has indicated that it intends to “review the Coronavirus Act and remaining regulations in the early autumn to consider which requirements need to continue through the winter.”

 What is Schedule 21 of the Coronavirus Act?